 Organs/Systems: Brain, Lungs, Liver, Digestion, Immune System

-Medicinal Uses: Colds, infections, gout, rheumatism, baldness, nervous headaches, depression, anemia, lung infections, asthma, sore throat, cough, cough with white or clear phlegm, tuberculosis, chronic anxiety, depression, Alzheimer’s, dementia, cancer, stomach aches, IBS (Irritable Bowel Syndrome), memory loss, poor focus, lower or increase blood pressure, heartburn, gout, kidney disease, arthritis, improve mental focus, diabetes, headaches, toothache, gum disease, lowers or increases blood pressure, promotes blood flow, reduces muscle spasms, promotes menses, promotes healing, supports immunity.
+Medicinal Uses: Colds, infections, gout, rheumatism, baldness, nervous headaches, depression, anemia, lung infections, asthma, sore throat, cough, cough with white or clear phlegm, tuberculosis, chronic anxiety, depression, Alzheimer’s, dementia, cancer, stomach aches, IBS (Irritable Bowel Syndrome), memory loss, poor focus, heartburn, gout, kidney disease, arthritis, improve mental focus, diabetes, headaches, toothache, gum disease, lowers or increases blood pressure, promotes blood flow, reduces muscle spasms, promotes menses, promotes healing, supports immunity.

 Also Known As: N/A

 Meridians: Lung, Liver, Spleen, Heart, Kidney

-Key TCM Actions & Medicinal Uses: Moves Blood: helps promote blood flow, reduce muscle spasms, promote menses, promote healing.
-Clears Wind Cold/Stops Cough/Clears Damp/Resolves Phlegm/Supports Lungs: colds, flu, asthma, sore throat, coughs, cough with white clear phlegm, tuberculosis.
-Strengthens Spleen: improves memory, dementia, Alzheimer’s, improves focus and mental clarity.
-Calms Shen: chronic anxiety, depression.
-Tonifies Yang: warming, supports immune system, builds and supports Qi.
+Medicinal Uses: Helps promote blood flow, lowers or increase blood pressure, reduce muscle spasms, promote menses, promote healing, colds, flu, asthma, sore throat, cough, cough with white clear phlegm, tuberculosis, improves memory, dementia, Alzheimer’s, improves focus and mental clarity, chronic anxiety, depression, warming, supports immune system.

 Flavors/Temps: Sweet, Acrid, Slightly Bitter, Warm, Astringent

 Caution: Considered very safe, though extremely high doses have been known to cause kidney dysfunction and some people have had allergic reactions to rosemary oil.
 Rosemary oil not recommended during pregnancy.

 History/Folklore: Rosemary has been used since ancient times to heal and as a culinary herb.
 It is famous for treating almost every kind of ailment, but is especially known for its antioxidant, anti-inflammatory, anticancer, and mood and memory enhancing properties.
 Rosmarinus officinalis and Salvia rosmarinus are two names for the same plant.